kmnviz/sockets/README.md

 # The Flow
 - Page where user sets relay address, chat room name and chat password
 - Chat window with message input, submit button, chat log and system info

-# Relay
-The Relay is a simple NodeJS application on which simple WebSocket server runs.
-To avoid run of different instance of server for each chat session, chat rooms are foreseen, and a capacity of maximum simultaneous connections that relay server will handle at a time.
-This requires to set a chat room name on a chat session initialization.
-When a user requires to join a room that not exist the room creates and when the last user from a room left the chat room closes itself with no history left behind.

 ---